haoyund/P50/01_Prepare_Case_Control_Sample.md

 )'
 ```

-3b.
-Query for counting the condition occurrences for each person.
+**Query for counting the condition occurrences for each person.
 This is because one person can be diagnosed with the same condition at different times.
-We also want to determine the outer bounds of the time interval over which the person has been diagnosed with OUD.
+We also want to determine the outer bounds of the time interval over which the person has been diagnosed with OUD.**

 ```
 OPIOID_CONDITIONS_SUMMARY_PER_PERSON_QUERY <- '